ember-cli/ember-cli-update/README.md

 You will probably encounter merge conflicts, in which the default behavior is to let you resolve conflicts on your own.
 You can supply the `--resolve-conflicts` option to run your system's git merge tool if any conflicts are found.

 This tool can also run codemods for you.
-The option `--run-codemods` will figure out what codemods apply to your current version of Ember, and download and run them for you.
+The option `--run-codemods` will figure out what codemods apply to your current version of Ember.js, and download and run them for you.

 ## Examples